TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-07-03-how-to-deprecate-php-package-without-leaving-anyone-behind.md

 ## Deprecate Package !== Delete Package

-I though when I deprecate package, application who use it as a dependency stops working.
+I thought when I deprecate package, application who use it as a dependency stops working.
 This could be **caused by deleting a package**, but not by deprecating it.
 Imagine **dropping from level 50 to 20**.

 **Deprecating a package** is like **having level 50 and staying there** forever.
 It will never be worse, but it won't be better either.
 Deprecation won't break anything and won't improve anything.